sstelfox/stelfox.net/content/notes/syslog_ng.md

 ## Future Work

-There is a package named logcheck that seems interesting for extracting anomalous events from logs.
-It may be useful directly or at least as a reference for anomalous events. syslog-ng is capable of some pretty powerful processing, which when combined with the smtp endpoint, may be sufficient on its own (there are also more powerful tools such as graylog as well).
+There is a package named `logcheck` that seems interesting for extracting anomalous events from logs.
+It may be useful directly or at least as a reference for anomalous events.
+Syslog-ng is capable of some pretty powerful processing, which when combined with the SMTP endpoint, may be sufficient on its own (there are also more powerful tools such as Graylog as well).

-There are use flags for enable smtp destinations, json handling, and amqp destinations.
+There are use flags for enable SMTP destinations, JSON handling, and AMQP destinations.
 They may be useful and should be looked into to see what kind of value I can get out of them.